rushimok73/AWS-SAA-C03-Notes/README.md

 Load balancer sits between a client and one or more servers.
 Front end or listening side, accepts connections from a client.
 Back end is used for distribution to the targets.

-LB billed based on two things:

-1. A standard hourly rate.
-2. An LCU (**Load Balancer Capacity Unit**) rate.
-One LCU allows 25 connections per second, 3,000 active connections per minute, 1GB per hour for EC2 instances and IP addresses as targets, and 0.4GB per hour for Lambda functions as targets, and 1,000 rule evaluations per second.
-LCU that you consume is based on the highest value for all of the individual measurements.
-You pay a certain number of LCUs based on your load over that hour.

 #### 1.12.2.1.
 Cross zone load balancing